 UpNourish vs. LyfeFuel

-Before we break this down, lets acknowledge that UpNourish was up against really stiff competition in this comparison.
+Before we break this down, let us acknowledge that UpNourish was up against really stiff competition in this comparison.

 It does compare favorably with LyfeFuel, with it having a bit more protein and less sugar than LyfeFuel.
 In addition, while UpNourish has fewer micronutrients than LyfeFuel, UpNourish provides more volume per nutrient with many being 50% of your daily recommendation per serving.